dannytayade1495/dannytayade1495/README.md

 # Hi there! 👋 I'm Dhananjay 👨‍💻

 Experienced Java Software Developer with a passion for building robust and scalable applications.
-I've spent [X years] honing my skills in Java development, and I'm constantly exploring new technologies and methodologies to stay ahead in the ever-evolving tech landscape.
+I've spent 2.5 years honing my skills in Java development, and I'm constantly exploring new technologies and methodologies to stay ahead in the ever-evolving tech landscape.

 ## 🔧 Technologies & Tools